Steve Eboh: Personal life

 He is an indigene of Achi in Oji River LGA of Enugu State.
 He graduated with a mass communication degree from the University of Lagos.

 Career

-In 1996, he made his acting debut with the home movie Karishika and its sequel Karishika 2.
+In 1993, he made his acting debut with the home movie Taboo and its sequel Taboo 2.
 Since then, he continued to dominate in many local home movies.
-He has acted in several popular Nollywood films such as Taboo, Ikuku, Narrow Escape, Evil Passion, and The Concubines.
+He has acted in several popular Nollywood films such as Ikuku, Blood Money: The Vulture Men, Karishika and its sequel Karishika 2, Narrow Escape, Evil Passion, and The Concubines.
 In 2018, he appeared in the home movie Lionheart in a supportive role.

 In June 2019, Eboh was announced as the brand ambassador of a Nigerian oil servicing and marketing company called 'GOVOIL'.
 Additionally, he worked as the Vice President of the Actors Guild of Nigeria (AGN), and Chairperson of the National Caretaker Committee, AGN.
 He was also the CEO of Confirm Projects International Ltd. for a brief period.